bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 ## Coupling and Cohesion

-The fear of changing code notices bad code.
-It arises when we feel like “everything will fall apart” or “we'll have to update a lot of code” after making a change.
+Complicated code can cause fear of changing it.
+If we feel like “everything will fall apart” or “we'll have to update a lot of code” after making a change, we don't want to touch it because we don't feel safe doing so.
 Such feelings appear when application modules know too much about each other.

 | By the way 🧩                                                                                                                                                              |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |